 Alfred State Technical College Alumni.

-15 Years in financial services industry.
+15 Years in the financial services industry.

 Registered Representative Series 6 & 63.